-Now apart from that you are freed from the hassle of communicating to your developer, your impression of the plugin which mind you can be an extremely exhausting task.
-Apart from that you get support from the makers of the plugin.
-So should anything go wrong you know you have someone to help you.
-Lastly, the free updates along with the detailed documentation of the plugin are just an icing on the cake.
+Now, apart from that, you are freed from the hassle of communicating to your developer, your impression of the plugin which mind you can be an extremely exhausting task.
+Apart from that, you get support from the makers of the plugin.
+So should anything go wrong you know you have someone to help you?
+Lastly, the free updates along with the detailed documentation of the plugin are just icing on the cake.

 So yes, for the long list of features it gives the WooCommerce Booking & Appointment Plugin is definitely worth every penny spent!